system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ![Installed 2.5" drive](./img/25-drive-installed.webp)

-_Thelio Mira R3 with one 2.5" drive installed._
+_Thelio Major R3 with one 2.5" drive installed._

 6. Replace the black plastic screw ring and the 2.5" drive bay cover.

-## Replacing the bottom case fan:
+## Replacing the case fans:

-Thelio Mira R3 has one case-mounted intake fan on the bottom of the chassis.
+Thelio Major R3 has two case-mounted intake fans:

+- A 140mm fan on the bottom of the chassis.
+- A 92mm fan on the right side of the chassis.

+The fans connect to the Thelio-IO board using a [Y splitter cable]().

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes